include-cpp/include-cpp.github.io/discord/index.md

 ![Selection of Discord Server Channels](/images/discord_server_channels.png)

 We try to have separate channels for distinct topics, for example the #compilers channel has entirely different topics than the #testing channel.
+See [Choosing a channel to post in](#choosing-a-channel-to-post-in), below, for a list of the more commonly-used channels.

 Things to note in the above screenshot: